dadviegas/JquerywootbMenu/readme.txt

-Jquery menu.
+Web out of the box html Template.

-In this example json is used to add the menu items.
+In this example json is used to add the menu items dynamically.

+It uses two plugins wootb.menu.js and wootb.corner.js.

-and the click event is passed to the plugin, the action of the click is handled by you.
+In wootb.menu.js the click event is passed to the plugin, the action of the click is handled by you.